shrutimhr16/Sentiment-Based-Recommendation-System/README.md

 As a senior ML Engineer, you are asked to build a model that will improve the recommendations given to the users given their past reviews and ratings.

 In order to do this, you planned to build a sentiment-based product recommendation system, which includes the following tasks.
-1-Data sourcing and sentiment analysis
+1. Data sourcing and sentiment analysis
-2-Building a recommendation system
+2. Building a recommendation system
-3-Improving the recommendations using the sentiment analysis model 4-Deploying the end-to-end project with a user interface
+3. Improving the recommendations using the sentiment analysis model
+4. Deploying the end-to-end project with a user interface

 ## Data sourcing and sentiment analysis
 In this task, you have to analyse product reviews after some text preprocessing steps and build an ML model to get the sentiments corresponding to the users' reviews and ratings for multiple products.